 The time you sow your tomato seeds is not necessarily what the back of the seed packet says.
 Everyone who orders those seeds, from Alaska to Texas, will have the same information given to them.
 There are actually two factors that dictate the earliest time you should sow your seeds.
 Planting location and last frost dates.

-Those of you in warmer climes without Blight will be lucky enough to grow tomatoes outside.
-If you’re unsure about where you should grow tomatoes, ask a neighbour, garden centre, or local gardening group.
+Those in warmer climes without tomato blight will be lucky enough to grow tomatoes outside.
+If you’re unsure about where you should grow tomatoes, ask a neighbor, garden center, or local gardening group.
 They’ll know the best way for your region.

 If you’re starting tomato seeds indoors, as most of us do so early in the year, you should not use garden compost or soil.
-It’s because both contain weed seeds, fungi, and pathogens that can kill off your seedlings.
+It’s because both contain weed seeds, fungi, and pathogens that can kill seedlings when grown undercover.
 It’s a different case for direct sowing seeds in the ground when it starts warming up.
 Those factors are more controlled in their natural environment.

-Although many people will use standard multi-purpose compost, it’s better to use a free draining seedling compost to start off tomatoes, aubergines (eggplant), peppers, and other more fussy plants.
+Although many people will use standard multi-purpose compost, it’s better to use a free-draining seedling potting mix to start off many seeds, including tomatoes, aubergines (eggplant), and peppers.
 In their early days, they’ll have nutrients stored in the seed itself to get started.

-Seedling compost is fairly standard and you can find it at most garden centres.
+Seedling compost is fairly standard, and you can find it at most garden centers.
 They come in lots of different mixes that use loam, perlite, vermiculite, coco coir, and lots of other materials.
-The main objective of seedling compost is a fine, yet light mixture with only a dash of nutrients.
-A common one you’ll find is John Innes Seedling Compost, and you could make that yourself with this recipe:
+The main objective of seedling compost is a fine yet light mixture with only a dash of nutrients.
+A common one you’ll find is John Innes seedling compost, and you could make that yourself with this recipe:

 5g (1 teaspoon) ground chalk

-If you don’t want to use peat, you can make other mixes and there are loads of recipes you can find online.
-For me, I think the easiest mix is just 1-part perlite to 1-part good quality multi-purpose compost.
-It has enough nutrients to keep plants going for a while if necessary and the perlite gives it good drainage and space for the roots to develop.
+If you don’t want to use peat, you can make other mixes, and there are loads of recipes you can find online.
+I don’t use peat in the garden, so tend to make a mix of 1-part vermiculite to 2-parts good quality multi-purpose compost.
+Sometimes I’ll use coco coir or perlite instead of vermiculite, though.
+This mix has enough nutrients to keep plants going for a while if necessary, and the vermiculite gives it good drainage and space for the roots to develop.

-Fill a tray with about an inch or more of seedling compost, firm down with your hand, scatter on seeds lightly, and then cover them very lightly with more compost.
-You’ll see seedlings emerge in 5-14 days and grown this way, they’ll need pricking out after a 3-4 weeks.
+Fill a tray with about an inch or more of seedling compost, firm it down with your hand, scatter on seeds lightly, and then cover them very lightly with more compost.
+With pots and modules, fill them nearly full before setting two to three seeds on top.
+Cover with no more than a light sprinkling of potting mix, firm down, and water.
+If the temperature and moisture levels are sufficient, you’ll see seedlings emerge in 5-14 days.
+Grown this way, tomato seedlings will need pricking out after about three to four weeks.

-Fill the pots to about a centimetre / half inch from the top, firm down, and space out 2-3 seeds on top.
+Fill the pots to about a half inch from the top, firm down, and space two to three seeds on top.
 Cover lightly with compost.
-Allow to grow and pinch out the weaker of the seedlings after about a month.
+Allow to grow and pinch out the weaker seedlings after about a month.

 Tomato seedlings need lots of bright light to help them grow.
-If you’re growing on a window sill you’ll see your plants stretching for the window.
-I tend to turn mine if this happens to try to even them out.
-In the end though, they’ll need a grow light if you’re starting them off really early in the year.
-Put your seedlings under light as soon as you can see growth — more details on this will be in the next piece in this series.
+If you’re growing on a window sill, you’ll see your plants stretching for the window.
+You can try turning them if this happens to try to even them out.
+In the end, though, they’ll need a grow light if you’re starting them off really early in the year.
+Late winter sunlight isn’t usually strong enough to give tomato seedlings the energy they need.
+Put your seedlings under supplemental light as soon as you can see growth.
+I cover how I grow seedlings undercover in another piece.

-I always use tap water to water seedlings.
+I always use tap water to water tomato seedlings.
 I pour it into a bottle or jug overnight to let it come up to room temperature and to allow any chlorine to evaporate.
-That way the temperature won’t shock the seedlings and the chlorine wont’ interfere with the growing process.
-Our tap water here is not fluoridated but if yours is, you could consider filtering it.
+That way, the temperature won’t shock the seedlings, and the chlorine won’t interfere with the growing process.
+Our tap water here is not fluoridated, but if yours is, you could consider filtering it.

-I’m not 100% sure this is fact but I tend to stick by this.
-If you’ve heard something similar, or have another opinion, let me know as a comment below.
+I’m not 100% sure this is a fact, but I tend to stick by this.
+If you’ve heard something similar, or have another opinion, let me know in a comment below.

 • Set trays and pots temporarily in a shallow tray of water to allow it to soak up from the bottom